dgraph-io/sandbox/README.md

 - gql (optional, for graphql queries, download from [here](https://github.com/matthewmcneely/gql/tree/feature/add-query-and-variables-from-file/builds))
 - jq (optional, for queries from the command line)

+## ⚠️ Branch-specific steps
+1. make up
+Then in a new terminal...
+2. make schema-gql
+3. make load-data-gql
+4. make gql-query

+## ⚠️ End branch-specific steps

 ## Steps

 1. Clone this repo.
 It's possible I've created a branch for some issue we're collaborating on.
 If so, check out the branch for the issue.